 - ¾ teaspoon plus a large pinch freshly ground Black Pepper

-- 1 ½ cups Shallots , 1/8 inch slices across the shallot; separate slices into individual rings
+- 1 ½ cups Shallots 1/8 inch slices across the shallot; separate slices into individual rings

-- ½ cup Flour (gluten-free or regular depending on your dietary needs)
+- ½ cup Flour regular or gluten-free

 - 3 cups Whole Milk

 - 1 ¾ cups Gruyere Cheese (.3 pounds), grated

 - 1 cup French Bread crumbs* (refer to recipe notes below)

 - ½ cup Slivered Almonds rough chopped

 - Preheat the oven to 350 degrees F.

 - Blanch the Haricot Vert: process batches through boiling, lightly salted water for 1 ½ minutes then place them into an ice bath (large mixing bowl of cold water and ice) until they are full cooled.
 Place them on a clean kitchen towel to drain and pat dry.